JeremyyB/derivatives_pricer/README.md

 # Derivatives Pricer

+This project is **not** a simple prototype notebook.

 This project aims to build a production-grade derivatives pricer.

-The idea is to price every derivative I have met from now.

-We price using C++ (as it is done in the industry) for execution speed, and we then use Python to endow the pricer with a graphical user interface, an API and a database storage (to boost efficiency)
+We price using C++ (as it is done in the industry) for execution speed, and we then use Python to endow the pricer with a graphical user interface, an API and a database storage (to boost efficiency).

+Future tasks :
+- [ ] Logger in C++
+- [ ] Logger in Python
+- [ ] Return directly the vanilla priceS as a couple = less computation
+- [ ] GUI
+- [ ] DB storages
-Future tasks involve graphical representation and API exchanges
+- [ ] API exchanges
+- [ ] yfinance data download to price get historical, implied-vol of a Ticker

 ## Install :